laraning/flame/README.md

 php artisan vendor:publish --tag=flame-configuration
 ```

-3. There is no step 3!
 All done! :smile:

+## Getting started in less than 1 minute

+1. Flame creates a demo route on your <localhost>/flame url.
+You can try it out now!

 ## Contributing